oci-hpc/oci-openfoam-workshop/Documentation/Command Line.md

 <pre>
 ocihpc deploy –-stack IntelWorkshop –-compartment-id YOUR_COMPARTMENT_OCID
 </pre>

-4. You can locate your Compartment OCID by following these steps:

-	a.
-Log into your OCI tenancy using the credentials provided to you

-	b.
-Click the hamburger menu in the top right-hand corner, and scroll down to Identity > Compartments

- 	c.
-Copy your Compartment OCID by clicking the "Copy" button shown below

-5. The ocihpc deploy command shown above will generate a deployment name that consists of STACK_NAME-CURRENT_DIRECTORY-RANDOM_NUMBER.
+4. The ocihpc deploy command shown above will generate a deployment name that consists of STACK_NAME-CURRENT_DIRECTORY-RANDOM_NUMBER.
 The output to this command will look something like this:

 <pre>
 ocihpc deploy --stack IntelWorkshop --compartment-id YOUR_COMPARTMENT_OCID